-The great Arne Jacobsen (alongside Erik Moller) built the city hall, completed under Nazi occupation in 1941.
-That building, and many others, gave Aarhus a reputation as a centre of the Scandi design that swamped Britain in the 1950s and 60s, and fuelled the image that Scandinavia was a calm, beautiful place where people had constant sex.
+The great Arne Jacobsen (alongside Erik Møller) built the city hall, completed under Nazi occupation in 1941.
+That building, and many others, gave Aarhus a reputation as a Scandi design centre, a movement that swamped Britain in the 1950s and 60s.

 Aarhus now has the highest cultural consumption per capita in Denmark.
 The city’s art museum, ARoS, attracts 820,000 visitors a year.
-Even though 250,000 don’t pay- they go for the café or the shop- it’s still an enormous figure for a smallish city.
-In fact, ARoS is the most important place there this year, not least because of Erland G. Hoyersten.
+Even though 250,000 don’t pay – they go for the café or the shop – it’s still an enormous figure for a smallish city.
+In fact, ARoS is the most important place there this year, not least because of Erland G. Høyersten.